 Tips for When You Get the Worst Christmas Gifts

 #1.
 The “You Totally Faked Me Out” Face

-When the present looks to be something cool — it doesn’t squeal when you kick it and has some weight to it — but you open it and it’s … a commemorative plate of The Royal Family’s trip to New York.
+When the present looks like it could be something cool — it doesn’t squeal when you kick it and has some weight to it when you hold it up and shake it — but you open it and it’s … a commemorative plate of The Royal Family’s trip to New York.
 That’s been chipped.

 #2.
 The “This Is Super Awesome … 15 Years Ago” Face

 In the mid-1990s if you got yourself a sack load of pogs and slammers you’d be riding high.
 Get one in 2014 and you might ask what the hell you did to piss the person off.
 Smile, even if it’s forced, and remember those pogs can be used like mini Frisbees to launch at siblings or in movie theaters.

 #3.
 The “My Gender Is That Ambiguous?”
 Face

 Old people can get confused.
 They might zig when they should zag or make the horrible mistake of sipping a urine samples instead of their lemonade.
 It happens.
 So if one of your grandparents accidentally gives you a pink Lululemon headband — or whatever they could shore up from their dusty basement — roll with it.
 If it’s new and name brand you can always turn to eBay.